Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which TWO are important aspects of the 'service request management' practice?
+### Which TWO are important aspects of the Service Request Management practice?
 1. Standardization and automation 2.
 Providing a variety of channels for access 3.
 Establishing a shared view of targets 4.
 Policies for approvals

 - [ ] 1 and 2.
 - [ ] 2 and 3.